-Louisburg College pays students the standard minimum wage with an earning cap of $600.00 per semester.
-This schedule allows the student to work approximately 6-8 hours per week.
+Louisburg College pays students a standard minimum wage with an earning cap per semester.
 The work-study program offers no sick leave, vacation, or holiday pay.
 The coordinator and the student’s supervisor must approve hours worked during the winter and spring breaks.
 Louisburg College deposits work-study wages directly into the student’s bank account.
 The college issues no paper checks.
 If students do not currently have a bank account, they can set one up with the local First Citizens Bank.

 Students must demonstrate financial need to be eligible to participate in the work-study

 program.
 Because of limited funding for work-study, we are unable to offer this assistance